myersm0/CorticalParcels.jl/README.md

 Parcellation{Int}(hem, rand(1:10, 32492))
 ```

-The above examples use Int as the initialization parameter, and this defines the type of key that will be assigned to each parcel.
+The above examples use `Int` as the initialization parameter, and this defines the type of key that will be assigned to each parcel.
 Any type should be usable, however, provided that its `typemax` can represent the largest value you anticipate needing to represent.
-You could use `String` keys, for example, if you want to provide anatomical labels for your parcels.
+You could use `String` keys, for example, if you want to provide descriptive labels for your parcels and index them in that way.

 [![Build Status](https://github.com/myersm0/CorticalParcels.jl/actions/workflows/CI.yml/badge.svg?branch=main)](https://github.com/myersm0/CorticalParcels.jl/actions/workflows/CI.yml?query=branch%3Amain)